r6915ee/r6915ee/README.md

-Artist, charter and coder working on various things like mods.
+Artist, charter and programmer working on various things like mods or standalone projects.

-Haxe, Python, and Lua.
+I program primarily using Haxe, Python, and Lua.